 In order to to be successful, candidates need to demonstrate through their interview and research proposal

 Candidates should be able demonstrate appropriate links to practice, to which their proposed research refers.
-The Programme has two entry dates per year, being October and January.
+The Programme has one entry date per year - October.
+To apply for an October start date, please ensure that your application and supporting documents have been submitted online, no later than July.

 Contacting a Supervisor